 Atmosphere:Historical Landmark, Architectural Landmark

-Stretching along the Yarra River you’ll find an assortment of restaurants, hotels and bars as well as Southgate, Crown Casino and Entertainment Complex, Melbourne Exhibition Centre and the Sunday market.
-Take a stroll or a boat ride and enjoy views of Melbourne’s skyline and see the remarkable Gas Brigades, which send fireballs into the sky every night.
+Stretching along the Yarra River you’ll find an assortment of restaurants, hotels and bars, as well as Southgate, Crown Casino and Entertainment Complex, Melbourne Exhibition Centre and the Sunday market.
+Take a stroll or a boat ride, enjoy views of Melbourne’s skyline, and see the remarkable Gas Brigades, which send fireballs into the sky every night.

-Described as “the Southern Hemisphere’s only giant observation wheel,” the Melbourne Star is 120 meters high and has 21 cabins all of which offer ever-changing panoramas.
-During the 30 minute rotation passengers will see the city, Port Phillip Bay, Mount Macedon and Arthur’s Seat.
+Described as “the southern hemisphere’s only giant observation wheel”, the Melbourne Star is 120m high and has 21 cabins, all of which offer ever-changing panoramas.
+During the 30-minute rotation, passengers will see the city, Port Phillip Bay, Mount Macedon and Arthur’s Seat.

 Famous for being Australia’s oldest public library and one of the world’s first free public libraries, the State Library of Victoria has a collection of over 2 million books.
 While there are seven reading rooms, the most magnificent is the octagonal La Trobe Reading Room.
-The library also holds the diaries of Melbourne founders John Batman and John Pascoe Fawkner, and the original armour worn by Ned Kelly328 Swanston St, Melbourne VIC Australia +61 3 8664 7000
+The library also holds the diaries of Melbourne founders John Batman and John Pascoe Fawkner, and the original armour worn by Ned Kelly.

 Atmosphere:Quiet, Historical Landmark

-Enter through Mr. Moon’s gaping mouth and you’ll arrive at a theme park which has been delighting Melbournians since 1912.
+Enter through Mr. Moon’s gaping mouth, and you’ll arrive at a theme park that has been delighting Melbournians since 1912.
 St Kilda’s Luna Park features the Scenic Railway, which dates back to the park’s opening and is the oldest continually operating rollercoaster in the world.
-Luna Park also offers a myriad of fun rides for the whole family including The Ghost Train and The Pharaoh’s Curse.
+Luna Park also offers a myriad of fun rides for the whole family, including the Ghost Train and the Pharaoh’s Curse.

-Brimming with character, the narrow laneways and arcades in Melbourne feature al fresco dining, boutiques and cosy cafes.
-Explore the oldest surviving arcade in Australia, the Royal Arcade and the heritage listed Block Arcade, as well as the charming Centre Place and Degraves Street.
+Brimming with character, the narrow laneways and arcades in Melbourne feature al fresco dining, boutiques and welcoming cafes.
+Explore the oldest surviving arcade in Australia, the Royal Arcade and the heritage-listed Block Arcade, as well as the charming Centre Place and Degraves Street.

-Modelled after the London Zoo, Melbourne Zoo is Australia’s oldest zoo and is located only four kilometres from the city centre.
+Modelled after London Zoo, Melbourne Zoo is Australia’s oldest zoo and is located only 4km from the city centre.
 The menagerie is home to over 320 different animal species, both native and exotic.
 Among the best exhibits are the magnificent Trails of Elephants and the Tropical Butterfly House.
 Today, the zoo is dedicated to the conservation of animals.

 Geared towards curious young minds, Scienceworks offers immersive presentations and exhibitions that seek to explain the mysteries of the universe.
-Opened in 1992, the purpose-built museum features a Planetarium, Tesla coil Lightning Room, a historical Pumping Station and Sportswood, which looks at the science behind movement.
+Opened in 1992, the purpose-built museum features a planetarium, the Tesla Coil Lightning Room, a historical pumping station and Sportsworks, which looks at the science behind movement.

 City Circle Tram

-Famous for its trams, no trip to Melbourne would be complete without riding the City Circle Tram.
-The free service allows passengers to travel through the city on the historic burgundy W-class tram, hopping on and off as they wish.
+Melbourne is famous for its trams, so no trip to the city would be complete without riding the City Circle Tram.
+This free service allows passengers to travel through the city on the historic burgundy W-class tram, hopping on and off as they wish.
 The entire journey takes an hour to complete and passes many places of interest around the city.